 Just because your marriage ends does not mean that you have to do everything

 on your own.
 When it comes to figuring out the right solutions to various

 aspects of your divorce, including setting up spousal support payments,

-our divorce attorneys in Birmingham can be there by your side from start
+our divorce attorneys in Michigan can be there by your side from start